shatodj/bolt-shato-theme/README.md

 1. Prepate Theme content types and taxonomies

-    Theme is using own content types to distribute content between pages / tamplates.
-'Sections' are used in stead of 'Blocks'.
-They can have more kinds of content fields and can be mapped to different 'pages' or tamplates.
-For this 'sectiongroup' taxonomies are used.
+    Theme is using own content types to distribute content between pages / tamplates. 'sections' are used instead of 'blocks'.
+They can be mapped to different 'pages' or tamplates and contain more types of fields. 'sectiongroup' taxonomy is used as mapping tool to the template types.

     Section Content type: